nhsconnect/FHIR-CDS/pages/explore/api_post_service_definition.md

 POST [base]/ServiceDefinition/[id]/$evaluate</div>

 ## Parameters ##
 The `ServiceDefinition.$evaluate` operation has a number of parameters and the EMS will select appropriate IN parameters to include in the operation.
-The [Parameters](http://hl7.org/fhir/stu3/parameters.html) resource should be used to carry the parameter values.
 The CDSS will return a `GuidanceResponse` resource as the OUT parameter of the operation.

 ### IN Parameters ###